zynksoftware/Zynk-Workflow/_docs/ConnectWise-Connector/Importing-Companies-from-ConnectWise-REST-Interface.md

 Companies are created/updated based on the following rules:
 * If an `<id>` is specified, the task will update the company with this ID.
 * If an `<externalId>` is specified, and a corresponding entry is found in Zynk's truth table, the task will update the company with this ID.
+* If one or more `<lookup>` elements have been specified, Zynk will search for a match based on each one in turn, and will update the first matching company it finds.
 * If one or more fields have been selected in the 'Match Companies On' setting, Zynk will search for a match based on the selected fields.
 If a matching company is found in ConnectWise, it will update the company.
 * If none of the above conditions are met, the task will create a new company.